dpankros/meteor-multipage-form/README.md

 Advanced Example
 ----------------
-The basic example is great, but it is linear and there are other options for accomplishing that.
-Some of those options are easier to configure.
+The basic example is great, but it is linear and there are other options for accomplishing that (and some of those options are easier to configure than MPF).
 The most obvious question is, why do I want non-linear flows?
 Lets answer that with an example.
 Let's say you have two groups of users.
 One are consumers and the other are industry professionals.
 The consumers can fill out the info form and